 With the exception of Recreational members, all other USAA members in good standing may participate in club and state-level competitive events of USAA for which they are eligible.
-Adult, Youth, Family, Life and Honorary members may also participate in regional and national-level events for which they are eligible.
+Adult, Youth, Family, Life, NFAA Temporary and Honorary members may also participate in regional and national-level events for which they are eligible (see event exceptions for NFAA Temporary in section 5.2d).
 Temporary members are eligible for ONLY the single club or state-level event for which they applied.
 The Board of Directors may adopt policies and procedures pursuant to which members in good standing of Affiliated Organization members of USAA may also be eligible for participation in USAA competitions and programs.

 - (a) USAA National Championships.
-Any USA Archery member in good standing who is a U.S. Citizen is eligible to compete in the National Target Championships.
-If an athlete is not a U.S. Citizen they must have the written permission, and no longer be competing for, the Member Association of the country from which he/she has a valid passport to compete.
-All other competitors shall compete in the guest division. - (b) Other USAA Sanctioned International Competitions, National Team Trials and USAA International Team Selection Events.
-Eligibility for participation in other USAA sanctioned international competitions, national team trials and USAA international team selection events shall be governed by the eligibility rules of World Archery (WA), the United States Olympic & Paralympic Committee (USOPC) and/or the International Olympic Committee (IOC), or other international organization as applicable with regard to such events.
+Any USAA member in good standing who is a U.S. Citizen or meets the eligibility criteria set forth in the USAT Selection Procedures, NRS 101 and/or Para NRS 101 is eligible to compete in the National Target Championships. - (b) Other USAA Sanctioned International Competitions, National Team Trials and USAA International Team Selection Events.
+Eligibility for participation in other USAA sanctioned international competitions, national team trials and USAA international team selection events shall be governed by the eligibility rules of IF, the USOPC, IOC and/or IPC, or other international organization as applicable with regard to such events.